Subaa14/Deepskilling/README.md

 Weekly hands-on submissions for Cognizant Digital Nurture 4.0 - Java FSE Deep Skilling Program.

-Each folder includes thebpractical tasks, coding exercises, and assignments for that specific week.
+Each folder includes the practical tasks, coding exercises, and assignments for that specific week.

 # 👩‍💻 About Me #
 * __Name:__ Subalakshmi A